kbaskett248/adafruit_macropad/README.md

 * Rather than switching macro sets with the encoder, you may choose to switch macro sets with keys.
 This allows you to define menu-based switchers, making it much faster to get to the desired set.
 It also frees up the rotary encoder for use as a volume knob, scrubber, or anything else.
 * Each key can define an OS-specific variant.
 This allows you to switch up which keystrokes are sent depending on the OS you've selected.
 * Double-tap support so you can define a second command for each key, giving you 24 possible commands per macro set.
+* Basic timers that run callbacks.
+This can be used for many things, including disabling the key LEDs after a period of inactivity.
 * An App-based model where the App is responsible for control flow.
 This allows including other types of Apps with completely different behavior, like games, alongside your macros.

 ## Using